 So, you've finally stopped writing and you're ready to see what you've had clogged up in that subconscious of yours.
 You've been trying to avoid reading the last several pages, but now is your chance scratch that itch.
 This is still not the time to be critical of your writing, though.
 This writing does not have to be “good” by traditional standards.
 You're now reading to reflect, which is essentially why you started writing in the first place.
 Read slowly and deliberately, then spend some quiet time considering what you're thinking about.
 While reading, you can also make notes to more fully expand on your thoughts, or remind yourself to reflect again in the future.

-A reflective learning journal records the events of your day and how you feel about it.
+Your diary entries record the events of your day and how you feel about it.
 To get the most from your journaling experience, look deep inside and ask yourself some self-reflective questions after writing.
 For example, examine your current feelings compared to your earlier feelings by asking, "Do I still feel this way?"
 Analyze your reactions and prepare for future similar events by asking, "Could I have reacted in a more positive manner?"
 Think about the lessons learned from the event and your reaction to it by asking yourself, "What lessons have I learned from the experience; and how can I use the information going forward in my life?"

 There was a time when you would have to do your best to remember these reflections, but now Penzu does all the remembering for you.